Virginia Applied Behavior Analysis Consortium

 Where Should I Complete the Program?

 Students are able to participate in the courses at any of the four universities.
 During the admission process, the participant will select the desired location.
-When choosing a university, you will want to consider which university is located nearest to you.
-Even though the four universities are participating in the Consortium, each has their own criteria for admissions such as grades, tests, or recommendations and you will want to ensure that you meet the criteria for admission for your chosen university prior to applying.
+When choosing a university, consider which university is located nearest to you.
+Even though the four universities are participating in the Consortium, each has their own criteria for admission such as grades, tests, or recommendations and you should ensure that you meet the criteria for admission for your chosen university prior to applying.
 If you have questions about the criteria, please contact the Consortium Faculty Representative at your chosen university listed below.

 Students who have to travel more than 90 miles (or 90 minutes in a congested area) from one of the four university locations may ask to be considered to take courses from home with a webcam and high speed internet.
 However, there are limited spaces for students completing the program using this format.